 Current Good Manufacturing Practice regulations enforced by the US Food and Drug Administration (FDA).
 CGMPs provide for systems that assure proper design, monitoring, and control of manufacturing processes and facilities.

 A formal process used to ensure that changes to a product or system are introduced in a controlled and coordinated manner.
-It reduces the possibility that unnecessary changes will be introduced to a system without forethought, introducing faults into the system or undoing changes made by other users of software.
+It reduces the possibility that unnecessary changes will be introduced into a system without forethought.
+It also reduces the chance of faults being brought into the system and can undo changes made by other users of the software.
 The goals of a change control procedure usually include minimal disruption to services, reduction in back-out activities, and cost-effective utilization of resources involved in implementing change.

 Clean-in-place is a method of cleaning the interior surfaces of pipes, vessels, process equipment, filters and associated fittings, without disassembly.

-(Of a material or surface) shaped into a series of parallel ridges and grooves so as to give added rigidity and strength.
+A material or surface shaped into a series of parallel ridges and grooves so as to give added rigidity and strength.

-A x-ray and metal detection system that detects contaminants and monitors the consistency and quality of product and package integrity
+An x-ray and metal detection system that detects contaminants, while monitoring the consistency and quality of the product and package integrity.

 A natural or synthetic polymer having elastic properties.

-Also known as electrochemical polishing, anodic polishing or electrolytic polishing (especially in the metallography field), is an electrochemical process that removes material from a metallic workpiece.
+Also known as electrochemical polishing, anodic polishing or electrolytic polishing (especially in the metallography field).
+This is an electrochemical process that removes material from a metallic workpiece.
 It is used to polish, passivate, and deburr metal parts.
 It is often described as the reverse of electroplating.